Covivo/mobicoop/docs/ContributorLicenseAgreement/README.md

 Country: `country of the employer`

-Git email or login of the employee granted to contribute: `git_email | login of granted employee`
+Git email or login of the employee granted to contribute: `git_email | git_name of granted employee`

 **<<<**_End of additional information for Organizational contributor case [not required for individual contributor]_